-The earliest recorded information available to us explains that a Mr. Smith purchased our property in 1895.
 By the late 1890’s, a section of the rocky hillside was planted to grapes by the Kramm family.
-Access to the vineyard was by horseback on the Old Wells Fargo Road to Santa Rosa.
-In the 1930’s, down in the canyon, overlooking the North fork of Sulphur Creek, there lived a silent movie star with a squeaky voice who built a little log cabin filled with twig and bark furniture that he had made for his refuge.
-This gentleman had played macho roles in silent movies, only to be relegated to “has been” status when “talkies” made their appearance in America.
+Access to the mountain vineyard was by horseback on the Old Wells Fargo Road to Santa Rosa.
+In the 1930’s, down in the canyon, overlooking the North fork of Sulphur Creek, there lived a silent movie star who had built a little log cabin filled with twig and bark furniture that he had made for his refuge.
+This gentleman had played macho roles in silent movies, only to be relegated to “has been” status when “talkies” made their appearance in America due to his unfortunate squeaky voice.
 He spent the rest of his days here, living as a hermit.

 After World War II, Al Menasco, an inventor, barnstorming pilot, and aviation pioneer, bought the property.